 Dr. Jason A. Engerman, assistant professor in the Digital Technologies department at East Stroudsburg University, East Stroudsburg, PA, along with Ms. Manjuli Gupta, a graduate student studying Professional and Secondary Education at East Stroudsburg University, will present a virtual lecture Wednesday, March 16, 2022, at 2:00 p.m. via online Zoom meeting.
-He will discuss the results of a research project exploring technologically-advanced living-learning spaces for enhanced educational growth.
+They will discuss the results of a research project exploring technologically-advanced living-learning spaces for enhanced educational growth.
 The talk is sponsored by the Institute of Computing and Cybersystems (ICC) and the ICC’s Human-Centered Computing (HCC) research group.

 Talk Title: “ESportU’s Digital Warrior Camp’s Culturally Relevant Computing Living Learning Community: Impacting Learner Attitudes, Awareness, and Motivation Towards STEM Careers”